savicsoft/mvp-experiment-client/README.md

 - Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked` or `plugin:@typescript-eslint/strict-type-checked`
 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

+## Commiting with husky

+Husky is tool to imporve commits.
+It lints and format code before every commit.

+Using naming convenction from https://www.conventionalcommits.org/en/v1.0.0/#specification

+In file commitlint.config.cjs you can see all rules that are setuped.

+Examples:
+- build: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
+- ci: Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
+- docs: Documentation only changes
+- feat: A new feature
+- fix: A bug fix
+- perf: A code change that improves performance
+- refactor: A code change that neither fixes a bug nor adds a feature
+- style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+- test: Adding missing tests or correcting existing tests

+Example of commit message `<type>[scope]: <description>`